Related websites

 A physiotherapist will use their in-depth knowledge of how the body works, combined with hands-on clinical skills, to assess, diagnose and treat your symptoms.
 They can even help you prevent many injuries and health conditions.

-The Quitline helps all New Zealanders quit smoking.
-Smokers can access the Quitline support by telephone, text or online.
+Quitline helps all New Zealanders quit smoking.
+You can access Quitline support by telephone, text or online.

 Te Rau Ora